Countercurrents Annual Fund Raising

 Countercurrents uses PayPal and PayUMoney to collect our annual digital subscription.

-Our annual subscription amount is Rs 1000 for Indian readers and $ 50 overseas readers.
+Our annual subscription amount is Rs 1000 for Indian readers and $ 50 for overseas readers.

-If you make bank transfer, cheque or western union kindly drop in a mail to email@example.com
+If you make a bank transfer, western union kindly drop in a mail to firstname.lastname@example.org

-You can directly deposit the subscription amount in our bank account.
-Please put down purpose of payment as “Countercurrents Subscription”
+Those in India can directly deposit the subscription amount in our bank account.
+Please put down the purpose of payment as “Countercurrents Subscription”

 Bank:State Bank Of India (SBI), Ernakulam South Branch